Skip to main content

 I enjoy examining the molecular and cellular basis of microbial pathogenesis.
 Here is a quote from Dr. Seuss that exemplifies my thoughts on the future: "You have brains in your head.
 You have feet in your shoes.
 You can steer yourself in any direction you choose.
 You know what you know, you are the person who will decide where you go."

-Worked with Dr. Bermudez.
+Advisor: Dr. Luiz Bermudez.

 Kristina Baker